JoeFriedlander/cloudDance/README.md

 frontend: `npm run build`

-The folder `dist` will be created and ready to be served by a webserver
+The folder `dist` will be created and ready to be served

 backend:`npm start`